Frequently Asked Questions

 What is the current patent status?

-9 provisional patent applications were filed at the Indian Patent Office in March 2026.
-Complete specifications must be filed by March 2027.
+6 complete patent specifications were filed at the Indian Patent Office in April 2026.

 Is this technology available for licensing?